 The overarching aims of my thesis are to investigate whether species traits are associated with species land-use responses and species estimated climate-change sensitivity in terrestrial vertebrates, and to highlight some of the consequences of global changes for ecosystem processes sustained by terrestrial vertebrates.
 One of the obstacles that has hindered the application of trait-based approaches at large scales in animal taxa is the lack of a centralised repository for readily available trait data, as emphasized by the recent calls to compile and release trait data for animals (Kissling et al. 2018; Junker et al. 2022).
 Thus, collecting trait data and investigating the current availability of the data for terrestrial vertebrates is an important and necessary prerequisite to any analysis.
 In Chapter 2, I present a data collection of ecological traits for terrestrial vertebrates.
 Because using similar traits in the different vertebrate classes is necessary to be able to make comparisons among vertebrate classes, I target seven traits that are commonly used across taxonomic groups: body mass/size, a proxy for lifespan, litter/clutch size, trophic level, diel activity, habitat breadth, and habitat specialisation (characterising whether a species is able to use artificial habitats).
 I am not able to consider intraspecific variation in the data compilation, since multiple measurements of trait values do not exist for many vertebrate species.
 Chapter 2 also assesses the availability of the trait data across the terrestrial vertebrate classes, and investigates whether the trait data present global taxonomic, phylogenetic and spatial biases.
 On the basis of past work (Titley et al. 2017), I hypothesize that amphibians and reptiles are under-sampled compared to mammals and birds.
 Further, I hypothesize that trait data are less abundant for the narrower-ranging species and in species-richer regions.

-At the assemblage level, the diversity of species traits composition can be summarised with functional diversity indices (Villéger et al. 2008; Schleuter et al. 2010; Legras et al. 2018).
+At the assemblage level, the diversity of species traits can be summarised with functional diversity indices (Villéger et al. 2008; Schleuter et al. 2010; Legras et al. 2018).
 Past research has shown that land-use disturbances affect the functional composition of vertebrate assemblages (Flynn et al. 2009; Tinoco et al. 2018).
 However, to the best of my knowledge, a global assessment of how the functional diversity of terrestrial vertebrate assemblages respond to land use and land-use intensity, within and across taxonomic classes, has not yet been undertaken.
 Chapter 3 aims to fill in this gap, by investigating the effects of land use and land-use intensity on the functional diversity of local vertebrate assemblages.
 To this end, I combine the trait data collected in Chapter 2 with the PREDICTS database, after imputing missing trait values (as described in Chapter 2).
 I hypothesize that the functional diversity of vertebrate assemblages in disturbed land uses is lower than in undisturbed areas.
 I further predict that decreases in functional diversity in disturbed land uses are driven by high levels of functional loss and that observed declines in functional diversity exceed those expected from random species loss.